StarWarsFoundryVTT/StarWarsFFG/README.md

 Release `CHANGELOG` can be found [here](https://github.com/StarWarsFoundryVTT/StarWarsFFG/releases)

+- 31/12/2020 - Cstadther - Enhancement 546 - Added `All Skills` to skill list modifier drop down, will apply the modifier to all skills.
 - 31/12/2020 - Cstadther - Fix - Fixed issue with v2 styles cutting off.
 Fixed issue with Signature Abilities and Force Power Upgrades not being listed (from previous core update)
 - 31/12/2020 - Cstadther - Enhancement - Added Terrinoth and Crucible skill sets, verified Android skill set.
 These will only be available in new worlds.
 - 30/12/2020 - Cstadther - Enhancement 442 - Added v2 Character sheets with tabs broken out on the left.